danweaver8/LogMeInCashRegMayhem/README.md

 This web page should allow the user to enter these and keep a running total cost.  **Bonus points for adding the ability to calculate taxes!

+A live version can be used at: http://cashmayhem.azurewebsites.net/

 ###<b>Thoughts:</b>
 When I first approached this challenge, I thought of it in terms of a template that you could add features onto in the future.
 The first thing I did was sit down with 2 sheets of paper.
 The first one I used to plan out my classes and some data structures that would be contained in the library.
 The second sheet of paper I used to sketch out the layout.
 Although it's basic I am a visual person so I would rather see and picture what I am doing and working with.